BU-ISCIII/markdowns/output_virus.md

 * `{sample_id}_{reference_virus_name}/{sample_id}_{reference_virus_name}.vcf.gz.csi`
   * Compressed format of the indexed variants file.
 * `{sample_id}_{reference_virus_name}/{sample_id}_{reference_virus_name}_consensus.fasta`
   * Consensus viral genome file generated from adding the variants called before to the viral reference genome.
 These variants are only the majoritarian variants, inlcuding only SNPs and small indels.
 This file is also contained in the 10-final_results folder as {sample_id}_{reference_virus_name}_consensus.fasta.
+This file is also contained in the ../RESULTS folder with the main results.

 ##Viral genome assembly
 Other approach we used to generate the consensus viral genome was assembling the reads that didn't mapped to the host genome.